Homeowners Get Ready to ‘Age in Place’ – The Wall Street Journal

 Kitchen counters have variable heights for sitting (if a person wishes to sit, or if someone is in a wheelchair) and standing.
 Upper cabinets are few; that helps eliminate heavy lifting, reaching for items, and potentially falling.
 Drawers and doors underneath the counter close automatically, requiring no hand strength.

-Rather than bend down to reach plugs, the couple put outlets at least 18 inches off the floor.
 A keyless entry means one less thing to worry about, too.

 About one-third of the $170,000 price tag for the addition (which would have run $220,000 if Mr. Owens wasn’t in the building business) was spent on age-friendly features, but guests and family of all ages are benefiting.
 He points out that his three children, ages 17 to 23, will “especially appreciate the no-step entry if they blow out their knees skiing!”